alexandreepr/contentools/README.md

 #STEPS TO RUN THE PROJECT (if you already have scrapy installed)

 	1. Open the project directory in the terminal
-	2. Type 'scrapy crawl agencies -o agencies.csv'
+	2. Type 'scrapy crawl agency -o agencies.csv'

 Obs: If you don't have Scrapy, just install and follow the process.